kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 With `1.7.0`, the Audit Scanner is enabled by default.
 You will notice a new `audit-scanner` Cronjob that runs and creates the `(Cluster)PolicyReports`.

-If you wish, you can configure its behaviour: have a look at the `kubewarden-controller` values.yaml, under the `auditScanner` key.
+If you wish, you can configure its behavior: have a look at the `kubewarden-controller` values.yaml, under the `auditScanner` key.

 The Audit Scanner needs a default `ServiceAccount` to gather the resources for